Rishabh1925/diabetes-prediction-matlab/README.md

 # Diabetes Prediction Using Data Science & Machine Learning (MATLAB)

-This MATLAB-based project implements a diabetes prediction system using machine learning and an intuitive graphical user interface (GUI).
+This MATLAB-based Project implements a diabetes prediction system using machine learning and an intuitive graphical user interface (GUI).
 Designed as part of a college assignment, it empowers users to quickly assess diabetes risk based on simple health metrics.

 ## Objective
 To build an accessible, early-stage diabetes risk predictor using the **Pima Indian Diabetes Dataset**, making health screening more scalable and user-friendly — especially for remote or underserved areas.